Zeynep-0/DSA210-Project/README.md

 ## Data Pre-Processing
 1. **Manual Categorization**:
    - Organized photos by year and month.
-   - Excluded screenshots due to their predominantly white color skewing the results.
+   - Excluded screenshots due to their mostly white color skewing the results.
    - Created a Word document summarizing monthly photo counts for each year.
 2. **Python Script**:
-   - Extracted photo metadata (e.g., photo taken time) from JSON files provided by Google Takeout.
+   - Extracted photo metadata (photo taken time) from JSON files provided by Google Takeout.

 ## Data Processing